google/badwolf/docs/bql.md

   ORDER BY ?grandparent, ?grand_child DESC;
 ```

-The having modifier allows to filter the returned data further.
-For instance,
+The "having" modifier allows us to filter the returned data further.
+For
-the query below would only return tanks with a capacity bigger than 10.
+instance, the query below would only return tanks with a capacity bigger
+than 10.

 ```
   SELECT ?tank, ?capacity